criesbeck/cs325-js/README.md

 The first failing exercise is **sumOfSquares**.
 Click on <button>?</button>
 next to **sumOfSquares** to see what is required.

-The code being tested is in
+The code being tested is loaded from **demo-solutions.js**.
-**demo-solutions.js**.
 Open this file in your text editor or IDE.
 Change the definition of **sumOfSquares** to the correct answer: